classic-terra/core/docs/core/proto-docs.md

-<a name="terra.treasury.v1beta1.QueryExemptListRequest"></a>
+<a name="terra.treasury.v1beta1.QueryBurnTaxExemptionListRequest"></a>

-### QueryExemptListRequest
+### QueryBurnTaxExemptionListRequest
-QueryExemptListRequest is the request type for the Query/ExemptList RPC method.
+QueryBurnTaxExemptionListRequest is the request type for the Query/BurnTaxExemptionList RPC method.

 | Field | Type | Label | Description |